MikeCook9994/5th-Edition-Hombrew/Spells/Crysaslis.md

-# Chrysalis

 *5th-level transmutation*

 **Casting Time.** 1 action

 **Range.** 60 feet

-**Components.** V, S, M (the spent chrysalis from a butterfly)
+**Components.** V, S, M (a caterpillar cocoon)

 **Duration.** Instantaneous

 Choose a willing creature that you can see within range.
-The spell fails if the target is not willing.
-The target becomes swathed in a protective shell made of organic material such as bark, webbing, etc... and gains temporary hit points equal to 5d8 + 5 times your spellcasting modifier.
-The target is stabilized if they are at 0 hit points.
-The shell is destroyed if the target loses all temporary hit points granted by this spell.
-While this shell persists, the target is incapacitated, grappled, and has total cover.
+The target becomes swathed in a protective shell.
+They gain temporary hit points equal to 5d8 + 5 times your spellcasting modifier and become stable if they are at 0 hit points.
+While the target has any temporary hit points granted by spell, they are incapacitated, grappled, and have total cover.

-If the shell remains at the beginning of your next turn, the target is birthed from the shell.
-The target loses all remaining temporary hit points that were granted from this spell and gains hit points equal to the same number.
-Additionally, the target benefits from the following effects for one minute:
+At the start of your next turn, the target loses all remaining temporary hit points that were granted from this spell and regains hit points equal to the same number.
+If the target gains at least one hit point from this effect, a pair of spectral wings manifest from their back granting them a fly speed of 60 feet and half cover for 1 minute.
-* They gain a Fly speed of 30 feet.
-* They have advantage on Dexterity saving throws.

-**At Higher Levels.** When you cast this spell using a spell slot of 6th level of higher, the target gains additional temporary hit points equal to 1d8 + your spellcasting ability modifier for each slot level above 5th.

-Spell Lists: Druid, Ranger
+Spell Lists: Druid, Rangerx